Joy097/Python/windows_automate/Readme.md

 ---

 ## Secured Network
-- maybe there is python but both python and pip location path have to be in the environment variable
+- Maybe there is python but both python and pip location path have to be in the environment variable
-- pip may not work in this network.
+- Pip may not work in this network.
 So, use different network to use it
-- in secured network windows server, package file is not present.
-So, at first pip install in your machine and then copy paste to the remote server using the remote
+- In secured network windows server, package file is not present.
+So, at first pip install in your machine and then copy paste to the remote server using the remote login software.